Game Boy Advance: Game Boy Advance

 Still under pressure from its competitors' handhelds, Nintendo started developing a successor to the Game Boy Color.
 The project, codenamed Advanced Game Boy (AGB), would utilize the 32-bit processing power from Project Atlantis.
 Details about the GBA emerged at the Space World 1999 trade show in late August.

 Nintendo officially announced the Game Boy Advance on September 1, 1999, revealing details about the system's specifications, and that the handheld would first be released in Japan in August 2000, with the North American and European launch dates slated for the end of the same year.
 On August 21, 2000, IGN showed images of a GBA development kit running a demonstrational port of Yoshi's Story, and on August 22, pre-production images of the GBA were revealed in Famitsu magazine in Japan.

-The GBA’s design featured a landscape form factor, diverging from the portrait layout of the previous Game Boy models.
+The GBA's design featured a landscape form factor, diverging from the portrait layout of the previous Game Boy models.
 The design put the buttons to the sides of the device instead of below the screen.
 The shift was the work of French designer Gwénaël Nicolas and his Tokyo-based studio, Curiosity Inc.

 In an announcement on August 24, 2000, Nintendo revealed the final design of the GBA to the public, announced its Japan and North America launch dates, and revealed the ten launch games.
 At Space World 2000, Nintendo also showcased several peripherals, including the GBA link cable, the GameCube – GBA link cable, a rechargeable battery pack, and an infrared communication adaptor.
-By March 2001, Nintendo confirmed the $99.99 price and announced 15 launch games for the system, with over 60 expected by the end of the year.
+By March 2001, Nintendo confirmed the $99.99 price ($186.54 in 2026), and announced 15 launch games for the system, with over 60 expected by the end of the year.

+Nintendo spent about $75 million marketing the system in North America.

 All Game Boy Advance models were discontinued in the Americas in 2008, and globally by the end of 2010.